biju-sasidharan/sports-analysis/README.md

 The dataset have 18207 rows and 89 columns.

 ### Analysis
-Below given are few of the analysis done the data.
+Below given are few analysis done on the data.
 1. Score distribution of different abilities
 2. Most preferred foot of the players
 3. International reputation for the players